himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

     assert response.status_code != 403, f"The link {post_md_link} is forbidden."
 ```

-Because I link to both internal and external links in my posts, I have to prep
+Because I link to both internal and external pages in my posts, I have to prep
 my urls a bit.
 So, I first check if the link starts with `http` (which would
 also match ones starting with `https`).
-If it does, we don't have to do
+If it does, we can leave the link as
-anything.
-If it doesn't, we can assume the link is an ineternal one (ex:
+is.
+If it doesn't, we can assume the link is an internal one (ex:
 `/post/creating-website-tests-links/`), and we need to prepend it with the
 `BASE_URL` constant.

-With a proper url, we can use the `requests.get()` to attempt retrieve a
+With a proper url, we can use `requests.get()` to attempt to retrieve a
 response code from the page.
 If we get a response, I then assert that the
 `status_code` is *not* `404` or `403`.

-Note: I started by asserting that each link returned a `200` status, but
+*Side Note:* I started by asserting that each link returned a `200` status, but
-quickly learned that because I was testing mostly external links, it was a bad
+quickly learned that it was a bad idea, because I was testing mostly external
-idea.
-I never got all the tests to pass because they would often return odd
+links.
+I never got all the tests to pass because they would often return
-500-level errors for issues that quite frankly, doesn't matter to me.
+odd 500-level errors for issues that quite frankly, doesn't matter to me.
 For
 example, one site kept return a 500-level error I think because their servers
-were 'under slightly higher load'... but when I went to the link, the page
+were 'under a slightly higher load'... but when I went to the link, the page
 loaded fine.

-In the end, I decided I wasn't testing the issues the websites I linked to were
+In the end, I decided I wasn't trying to test the issues the websites I linked
-having, but instead just wanted to make sure my links weren't *broken*.
-So, I
+to were having, but instead just wanted to make sure that *my links* weren't
-now just ensure I'm not getting `404` or `403`'s, and I'm happy with that.
+*broken*.
+So, I now just ensure that I'm not getting `404` or `403`'s, and I'm
+happy with that.

 ## Limitations